robhowley/betterby-bike/_posts/news/2024-08-01-urban-institute-cities-invest-in-bikes.md

 ---
-title: Why cities are investing in safer, more-connected cycling infrastructure, 2022
+title: Why cities are investing in safer, more-connected cycling infrastructure, Urban Institute, 2022
 categories:
   - In the news
 tags: